gvwilson/sdxpy/src/vm/index.md

 We could write out numerical op codes by hand just as [early programmers][eniac_programmers] did.
 However,
-it is much easier to use an [%g assembler "assembler" %], which is just a small compiler for a language that very closely represents actual machine instructions.
+it is much easier to use an [%g assembler "assembler" %], which is just a small [%i "compiler" %]compiler[%/i%] for a language that very closely represents actual machine instructions.

 Each command in our assembly languages matches an instruction in the VM.